 Teams help you organize participants into groups that persist across sessions.
 Unlike breakout rooms (temporary), teams are permanent organizational units within your space.

-Before managing teams: Ensure you have facilitator or admin access to the space.
+Before managing teams: Ensure you have owner or admin access to the team.

 Teams vs. Breakout Rooms